 - 1. Meet with the debtor to review the debtor's assets, liabilities, income and expenses. - 2.
-Analyze the debtor's financial situation, and render advice to the debtor in determining whether to file a petition in bankruptcy. - 3.
+Analyze the debtor's financial situation and render advice to the debtor in determining whether to file a petition in bankruptcy. - 3.
 Counsel the debtor regarding the advisability of filing either a Chapter 7 or Chapter 13 case, discuss both procedures with the debtor, and answer the debtor's questions. - 4.
 Explain to the debtor how the attorney's fees and trustee's fees are paid. - 5.
-Explain what payments will be made directly by the debtor and when to make those payments, and what payments will be made through the debtor's chapter 13 plan (with particular attention to mortgage and vehicle loan payments, as well as any other claims with accrued interest). - 6.
-Explain to the debtor how, when, and where to make the chapter 13 plan payments. - 7.
+Explain what payments will be made directly by the debtor and when to make those payments, and what payments will be made through the debtor's Chapter 13 plan (with particular attention to mortgage and vehicle loan payments, as well as any other claims with accrued interest). - 6.
+Explain to the debtor how, when, and where to make the Chapter 13 plan payments. - 7.
 Explain to the debtor that the first plan payment must be made to the Trustee within 30 days of the date the plan is filed. - 8.
 Advise the debtor of the requirement to attend the § 341(a) Meeting of Creditors, and instruct the debtor as to the date, time and place of the meeting. - 9.
 Advise the debtor of the necessity of maintaining liability, collision and comprehensive insurance on vehicles securing loans or leases. - 10.
 Timely prepare, file and serve the debtor's petition, plan, schedules, statement of financial affairs, and any necessary amendments thereto, which may be required. - 11.
-Prepare a Questionnaire for Chapter 13 Business Owners. - 12.
-Provide documents and information requested by the Chapter 13 Trustee and the Court, including, but not limited to, an itemized list of all business assets and a profit and loss statement for each of the three months prior to the filing. - 13.
-Attend on-site inspections of business at the Chapter 13 Trustee's request.
+Provide an executed copy of the Rights and Responsibilities of Chapter 13 Debtors and their Attorneys and a copy of the Court's Guidelines regarding Chapter 13 Attorney Fees to the debtor. - 12.
+Appear and represent the debtor at the § 341(a) Meeting of Creditors and any confirmation hearings.

-- 14. Provide an executed copy of the Rights and Responsibilities of Chapter 13 Debtors and their Attorneys and a copy of the Court's Guidelines regarding Chapter 13 Attorney Fees to the debtor. - 15.
-Appear and represent the debtor at the § 341(a) Meeting of Creditors and any confirmation hearings. - 16.
-Respond to the objections to plan confirmation, and where necessary, prepare, file and serve an amended plan. - 17.
-Assist the Debtor in performing duties pursuant to 11 U.S.C. § 1304, including but not limited to, the filing of periodic operating reports. - 18.
-Provide Certification of Eligibility for Discharge pursuant to Local Bankruptcy Rule 4004-1. - 19.
+- 13. Respond to the objections to plan confirmation, and where necessary, prepare, file and serve an amended plan. - 14.
+Provide Certification of Eligibility for Discharge pursuant to Local Bankruptcy Rule 4004-1. - 15.
 Provide such other legal services as are necessary for the administration of the case before the Bankruptcy Court, which include, but are not limited to, a continuing obligation to assist the debtor by returning telephone calls, answering questions and reviewing and sending correspondence.

-Additional services may be required, but are not included in the guideline "initial fees" of \$4,600 5,100.
+Additional services may be required but are not included in the guideline "initial fees" of \$4,600.
 If necessary and when appropriate, the attorney, at the debtor's request and only with the debtor's cooperation, must provide the following services for "additional fees" described below: